lumirlumir/npm-clang-format-node/website/docs/get-started/configuration.md

 >
 > To see the full list of options, check the [Clang-Format Style Options](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) page.

 You can use the `.clang-format` file to configure the style of your code.
-Here is an brief example of a `.clang-format` file:
+Here is a brief example of a `.clang-format` file:

 - Simple: